 There are three main ways to experience sumo in Japan, depending on your itinerary:

-• Grand tournament: January, May, and September are the only months Ryogoku Kokugikan hosts grand tournaments in Tokyo (remember, there are only six each year throughout Japan, and only three happen in Tokyo).
+- Grand tournament: January, May, and September are the only months when Ryogoku Kokugikan hosts grand tournaments in Tokyo (note that there are only six each year across Japan, and only three are held in Tokyo).

-• Luxury private show: Attend a live sumo performance combined with dining.
-The show includes demonstrations, a wagyu or chicken hot pot meal, a geisha dance, and short audience participation sessions.
+- Luxury private show: Attend a live sumo performance combined with dining.
+The show includes demonstrations, a wagyu or chicken hot pot meal, a geisha dance, and brief audience-participation sessions.

 2. Check dates and duration

-• Grand tournaments are held only during official months, while practice and private shows run throughout the year.
+- Grand tournaments are held only during official months, while practice and private shows run year-round.

 3. Seating and upgrades